cloudify-cosmo/docs.getcloudify.org/content/cli/agents.md

 {{% gsNote title="Warning" %}}
 USE WITH CARE!

-This should only be used in very specific cirumstances and should not be used in case:
+This should only be used in very specific circumstances and should not be used in case:

 * The same manager is upgraded using the `cfy upgrade` command.
 * To install agents for deployments using an existing manager.